aditikhare16/Registration-Page/README.md

-Registration-Page Made using HTML, CSS, Javascript, MongoDB, Node.js and Express
+Registration-Page Made using HTML, CSS, Javascript, MongoDB, Node.js and Express for stroring information.